bruceravel/demeter/documentation/Athena/examples/data.rst

 Since the data are properly aligned and calibrated, this is a fine time to perform the merge.
 First mark each data group that should be merged together.
 As we see in the screenshot below, the two groups measured at 300K are marked.
-Select :quoted:`Merge marked data in mu(E)` from the Merge menu.
+Select :menuselection:`Merge --> Merge mu(E)`.
 This will perform the merge then insert a new group in the group list.
-Then select :quoted:`Change group label` from the Group menu or type :kbd:`Alt`-:kbd:`l` to give the merged group a more suggestive name.
+Then select :menuselection:`Group --> Rename current group` or type :kbd:`Alt`-:kbd:`l` to give the merged group a more suggestive name.
 Repeat this process for the data at each temperature.

 Now you are ready to begin analysis on the iron foil data!